unskript/Awesome-CloudOps-Automation/AWS/legos/aws_execute_cli_command/README.md

         aws_command: AWS command.

 ## Lego Input
 This Lego take two inputs handle, aws_command.
+The aws_command is the actual command starting with the `aws` keyword.

 ## Lego Output
 Here is a sample output.